chrissobolewski/htmm/_pages/about.md

 I've made this site to help you manage your money, grow your [[Savings]], make wise [[Investments]] decisions, and reach [[Financial stability]].
 Start here, and take control of your money today!

-This page is an extension to my Polish personal finance management blog, [Metafinanse](https://metafinanse.pl), that I've been running since 2012.
+This page is an extension to my Polish <a class="internal-link" href="/index">personal finance management</a> blog, [Metafinanse](https://metafinanse.pl), that I've been running since 2012.
 I'm a big believer in raising people's financial awareness.
 Hope I will be able to reach international audience with this project.

 ### Why is this worth your time?
 I've been teaching people personal finance management since 2012.
 I've helped my Polish readers get out of [[Debt]] and manage their [[Personal budget]]s better.
 After numerous suggestions from my friends and readers, I've launched this site in English.